huggingface/transformers/examples/README.md

 # Examples

 This folder contains actively maintained examples of use of 🤗 Transformers organized along NLP tasks.
-If you are looking for an example that used to be in this folder, it may have moved to our [research projects](https://github.com/huggingface/transformers/tree/master/examples/research_projects) subfolder (which contains frozen snapshots of research projects).
+If you are looking for an example that used to be in this folder, it may have moved to our [research projects](https://github.com/huggingface/transformers/tree/master/examples/research_projects) subfolder (which contains frozen snapshots of research projects) or to the [legacy](https://github.com/huggingface/transformers/tree/master/examples/legacy) subfolder.

+While we strive to present as many use cases as possible, the scripts in this folder are just examples.
+It is expected that they won't work out-of-the box on your specific problem and that you will be required to change a few lines of code to adapt them to your needs.
+To help you with that, all the PyTorch versions of the examples fully expose the preprocessing of the data.
+This way, you can easily tweak them.

+This is similar if you want the scripts to report another metric than the one they currently use: look at the `compute_metrics` function inside the script.
+It takes the full arrays of predictions and labels and has to return a dictionary of string keys and float values.
+Just change it to add (or replace) your own metric to the ones already reported.

+Please discuss on the [forum](https://discuss.huggingface.co/) or in an [issue](https://github.com/huggingface/transformers/issues) a feature you would like to implement in an example before submitting a PR: we welcome bug fixes but since we want to keep the examples as simple as possible, it's unlikely we will merge a pull request adding more functionality at the cost of readability.

 ## Important note